-What Can a Handyman Do in Panama City, Florida?
+What Can a Handyman Do Without a License in Panama City, Florida?

 In Panama City (Bay County), most “handyman” work is not a state-licensed contractor activity as long as you do NOT perform regulated construction trades (electrical/plumbing/HVAC/roofing/structural) and you do not pull permits as a contractor.
 Florida does not have a single statewide “handyman license” or a simple statewide dollar-threshold exemption; instead, Florida regulates specific construction scopes and requires state/county/municipal licensing for those scopes.
 Expect to need a Panama City (and possibly Bay County for unincorporated jobs) Local Business Tax Receipt, plus state registrations (sales tax, reemployment tax) depending on how you operate.